 Anger in another person can be intimidating or scary.
 It is, however, a fact of life that sometimes we’ll have to deal with someone who’s angry.
+The key lies in knowing how to respond to an angry customer.
 When we can remember to pause, maintain our own calm, and show empathy toward the other person, we can start the process of de-escalating the situation and moving toward a positive outcome.

 If you like this post, please leave a comment and share it with your friends.
 If you don’t like it, please leave a comment and tell me what I could do better.